michaelbeutler/VacManager/README.md

 * analyize your vacations with charts :bar_chart:
 * always keep your contingent in mind :hourglass_flowing_sand:

+Press F to pay respect to glorious developer.

 ## :checkered_flag: Getting started
 Install this app like discribed in the manual below, creat an account and get started.